32-Year-Old Outfielder – Baltimore Orioles

 Mark Trumbo Contract Information:

-Signed a one-year, $9.15 million contract with the Orioles in January of 2016, avoiding arbitration.
+Signed a three-year contract with the Orioles in January of 2017.

 To instantly reveal our fantasy analysis of every player – including Mark Trumbo – simply subscribe now.

 |2018 RotoWire Projections||Subscribe now to see our 2018 projections for Mark Trumbo|

 |Career (View All)||995||4,030||3,726||490||927||379||167||11||201||582||23||14||273||1,005||0||17||14||.249||.301||.461||.763|

 |Sep.
 30||@TB||Did not play.|

 |Sep.
 29||@TB||Did not play.|

 |Last 7 Games||9||1||2||0||0||0||0||0||4||0||0||0||0||0||.222||.222||.222||.444|

 Mark Trumbo: MLB Games Played By Position